Pipeline Stages & Configuration | FieldCamp

 Child Creation

-Creates child records when a request reaches a stage.
-Supports three generator types:
+Creates child records when a parent reaches a stage.
+Three generator types are available:

-- Date Range — creates one record per day in a date range
+- Date Range — creates one record per entry in a parent array field (e.g. multi-day jobs)

 - Recurrence — creates records on a repeating schedule